John Wesley: Journey to Savannah, Georgia

 On 14 October 1735, Wesley and his brother Charles sailed on The Simmonds from Gravesend in Kent for Savannah in the Province of Georgia in the American colonies at the request of James Oglethorpe, who had founded the colony in 1733 on behalf of the Trustees for the Establishment of the Colony of Georgia in America.
 Oglethorpe wanted Wesley to be the minister of the newly formed Savannah parish, a new town laid out in accordance with the famous Oglethorpe Plan.

 It was on the voyage to the colonies that the Wesleys first came into contact with Moravian settlers.
 Wesley was influenced by their deep faith and spirituality rooted in pietism.
-At one point in the voyage a storm came up and broke the mast off the ship.
+At one point in the voyage, a storm came up and broke the mast off the ship.
 While the English panicked, the Moravians calmly sang hymns and prayed.
 This experience led Wesley to believe that the Moravians possessed an inner strength which he lacked.
-The deeply personal religion that the Moravian pietists practiced heavily influenced Wesley and is reflected in his theology of Methodism.
+The deeply personal religion that the Moravian pietists practised heavily influenced Wesley and is reflected in his theology of Methodism.

 Wesley arrived in the colony in February 1736, and lived for a year at the parsonage that stood on the site of today's Oliver Sturges House.
 He approached the Georgia mission as a High churchman, seeing it as an opportunity to revive "primitive Christianity" in a primitive environment.
-Although his primary goal was to evangelize the Native American people, a shortage of clergy in the colony largely limited his ministry to European settlers in Savannah.
+Although his primary goal was to evangelise the Native American people, a shortage of clergy in the colony largely limited his ministry to European settlers in Savannah.
 While his ministry has often been judged to have been a failure in comparison to his later success as a leader in the Evangelical Revival, Wesley gathered around him a group of devoted Christians, who met in a number of small group religious societies.
 At the same time, attendance at Communion increased over the course of nearly two years in which he served as Christ Church's parish priest.